-At Haddenham Community Infant School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to one of the Safeguarding team, Lucy McNeil, Beckie Lewis or Natasha Alleyne.
+At Haddenham Community Infant School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the DSL or one of the other DSLs if Head teacher DSL is unavailable.
 Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
 All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.